jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

-![Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus (A) Montage of Lamella$_\textrm{EUC}$ 1 overlaid with detected targets colored in orange.
+![Template matching in lamella imaged using the DeCo-LACE approach at eucentric focus (A) Montage of Lamella$_\textrm{EUC}$ 1 overlaid with detected targets colored in orange.
 Scalebar corresponds to 1 μm.
 (B) Side view of detected targets in the lamella, such that the direction of the electron beam is horizontal.
 (C-F) Magnified area of panel A showing rough ER with associated ribosomes (C), outer nuclear membrane with